-The Respiratory Therapy Program at Catawba Valley Community College was established in 1991.
+The Respiratory Therapy program at Catawba Valley Community College was established in 1991.
 This program offers career education for individuals interested in becoming a respiratory therapist.
 The respiratory therapist is qualified to assume primary responsibility for respiratory and cardiac care.
-The therapist makes patient care decisions concerning the use of life-support systems, oxygen therapy and other breathing treatments.
+The therapist makes patient care decisions concerning the use of life-support systems, oxygen therapy, and other breathing treatments.
 They also perform heart and lung studies.
-Upon graduation from the therapist program, the student receives the Associate in Applied Science (A.A.S.)
-Degree.
+Upon graduation from the therapist program, the student receives the Associate in Applied Science (AAS).

-The respiratory therapy program is designed to be completed in 5 semesters although many students choose to extend their course work over a longer span of time.
+The respiratory therapy program is designed to be completed in five semesters although many students choose to extend their course work over a longer span of time.

-Outcomes data for the program can be found at www.coarc.com/47.html
+Outcomes data for the program can be found at CoARC Programmatic Outcomes Data

 Catherine A. Bitsche, EdS, RRT-NPS, RCP Program Director